-Read about moles, including what a normal mole looks like and checking with a GP if you notice a change in the appearance of a mole.
+Read about moles, including what a normal mole looks like and when a mole could be serious.
 Also, find out how to prevent a mole becoming cancerous.

 Molluscum contagiosum is a usually harmless infection that causes small dimpled spots to appear on the skin.

 Read about motor neurone disease (MND), a rare condition where parts of the nervous system become damaged.
 This causes increasing weakness, and in many cases, muscle wasting.

 Read about mouth cancer, also known as oral cancer, including information about symptoms, types, causes, treatment, possible complications and reducing the risks.

 Magnetic resonance imaging (MRI) is a type of scan that uses strong magnetic fields and radio waves to produce detailed images of the inside of the body.

 FInd out more about multiple myeloma, also known as myeloma, a type of bone marrow cancer.